 The home team must provide the Field Umpire with two footballs of the correct size and material and in good condition (as determined by the Field Umpire) no later than ten minutes before the commencement of a home and away match.
 The away team captain shall choose which of the two footballs is to be used for the match.
 The football that is not chosen for the match shall remain on the home team’s bench and will be used as a back-up football where necessary.

-The correct size and material of footballs for age groups are as follows:
+Consistent with AFL Victoria’s Junior Match Policy the correct size and material of footballs for age groups are as follows: